 1 tsp dried mint or dried oregano

-Boil together until soft and tender
+Boil them together until soft and tender.

-8 cups fresh water, salt and onions.
+8 cups of fresh water, salt, and onions.

 Strain and separate the meat, remove and discard the onion and spices; keep the broth aside.

 Add the cooked meat and allow it to caramelise on a high flame.

 Add the broth a spoonful at a time to keep it moist when necessary.